Office of the President

 Hinton is the author of "The Commercial Church: Black Churches and the New Religious Marketplace in America."
 Her scholarship focuses on African American religious history, religious education, and leadership, strategic planning, assessment, and diversity in the academy.
 Hinton has served on several national higher education boards including the Association of General and Liberal Studies, the Religious Education Association, and the Mid-Atlantic Region of the American Academy of Religion.

 Hinton's enthusiasm for leading CSB stems from her personal experience with women's residential education at St. Mary's high school in Raleigh, NC and her liberal arts education as an undergraduate student at Williams College in Williamstown, Mass.
 This, along with her professional experience on Catholic college campuses, has fueled her interest in integrating a spiritual perspective with a vibrant liberal arts education: the essence of the Catholic Intellectual Tradition.

 Hinton, her husband, Robert Williams, and their children, Hallela, Hillel and Hosanna, make their home at the Renner House, the college's presidential residence in St. Joseph, Minn.

-President Hinton will hold open office hours several times each month during the academic year.
-Please join Pres.
-Hinton to discuss an issue, chat about the campus, or just say hello.
+President Hinton will hold open office hours throughout the semester.
+Please join President Hinton to discuss an issue, chat about the campus, or just say hello.